zeek/zeek/scripts/policy/frameworks/packet-filter/shunt.zeek.rst

    :Attributes: :zeek:attr:`&redef`
    :Default: ``100``

-   The maximum number of BPF based shunts that Bro is allowed to perform.
+   The maximum number of BPF based shunts that Zeek is allowed to perform.

 Functions
 #########